ripple-alpha/ripple-alpha-lib/docs/index.md

 Sign a prepared transaction.
 The signed transaction must subsequently be [submitted](#submit).

 This method can sign any of [the transaction types supported by ripple-binary-codec](https://github.com/ripple/ripple-binary-codec/blob/cfcde79c19c359e9a0466d7bc3dc9a3aef47bb99/src/enums/definitions.json#L1637).
-When a new transaction type is added to the XRP Ledger, it will be unrecognized until `ripple-binary-codec` is updated.
+When a new transaction type is added to the XLA Ledger, it will be unrecognized until `ripple-binary-codec` is updated.
 If you try to sign an unrecognized transaction type, this method throws an error similar to the following:

 `Error: [TRANSACTION_TYPE] is not a valid name or ordinal for TransactionType`